How to use a LISTSERV (for list subscribers)

 If the list is archived, previous postings can be searched and viewed at https://lists.mcgill.ca/archives/index.html.
 McGill lists are, by default, private and require clicking "unlisted archive form" and entering the list name in the text box.

-Temporarily suspending e-mail
+Temporarily suspending your subscription

 set listname nomail

-To resume delivery of messages from a list, send an e-mail (with a blank subject line) to listserv@lists.mcgill.ca containing the following text command:
+To resume delivery of messages from a list, send an email (with a blank subject line) to listserv@lists.mcgill.ca containing the following text command:

 set listname mail